kongaskristjan/root_directory/README.md

 # root_directory

-Tired of the Python ["Importing files from different folder"](https://stackoverflow.com/q/4383571/6865804) mess?
+Tired the Python ["Attempted relative import in non-package"](https://stackoverflow.com/q/11536764/6865804) mess?

 This is a no-nonsense utility for importing relative to root.
 So for a directory structure like that: